oasis-tcs/idpf-specification/idpf_specification.md

  Software pre-allocation, initialization and runtime configurations flow is as follow:

-1. IDPF to discover its MSI-X related capabilities and resources by
-    > sending “VIRTCHNL_OP_GET_CAPS”, Opcode 100 command.
-Following this
-    > command, CP will reply back with following MSI-X related
+1. IDPF to discover its MSI-X related capabilities and resources by sending “VIRTCHNL_OP_GET_CAPS”, Opcode 100 command.
+Following this command, CP will reply back with following MSI-X related information:
-    > information:

-    1.  ** *mailbox_dyn_ctl*** – address of GLINT_DYN_CTL register to be
-        > used for runtime interrupt functionality configuration for
-        > vector mapped for Mailbox Queue Pair.
+  1.  ***mailbox_dyn_ctl*** – address of GLINT_DYN_CTL register to be used for runtime interrupt functionality configuration for vector mapped for Mailbox Queue Pair.

-    2.  ***mailbox_vector_id*** – index of the vector mapped by CP to be
-        > used for Mailbox Queue Pair.
+  2.  ***mailbox_vector_id*** – index of the vector mapped by CP to be used for Mailbox Queue Pair.

-    3.  ***num_allocated_vectors*** – number of MSI-X vectors allocated
-        > and guaranteed for the function by CP, not including already
-        > provided Mailbox one.
+  3.  ***num_allocated_vectors*** – number of MSI-X vectors allocated and guaranteed for the function by CP, not including already provided Mailbox one.

-    4.  **  *itr_idx_map*** – map of possible ITRs to be used.
+  4.  ***itr_idx_map*** – map of possible ITRs to be used.

-2. IDPF to allocate and map vectors to itself by using
-    > “VIRTCHNL_OP_ALLOC_VECTORS” opcode 120.
-Important to mention, that
-    > IPDF is promised to have at least number of vectors, as provided
-    > by capabilities command, but it can also try to opportunistically
-    > allocate additional ones on “first come-first served '' basis
-    > using this virtchnl command.
-Following this allocation command, CP
-    > will reply to IPDF with all relevant information regarding
-    > allocated vectors, registers information etc. Returned vectors are
-    > returned and single or multiple sequential chunks of vectors, each
-    > one of them contains information as below (for most updated info
-    > refer to virtchnl header file):
+2. IDPF to allocate and map vectors to itself by usin “VIRTCHNL_OP_ALLOC_VECTORS” opcode 120.
+Important to mention, that IPDF is promised to have at least number of vectors, as provided by capabilities command, but it can also try to opportunistically allocate additional ones on “first come-first served '' basis using this virtchnl command.
+Following this allocation command, CP will reply to IPDF with all relevant information regarding allocated vectors, registers information etc. Returned vectors are returned and single or multiple sequential chunks of vectors, each one of them contains information as below (for most updated info refer to virtchnl header file):

-    1.  * **start_vector_id, start_evv_id, num_vectors** – provide
-        > indexes of allocated vectors.*
+  1. ***start_vector_id, start_evv_id, num_vectors*** – provide indexes of allocated vectors.*

-    2.  * **dynctl_reg_start, dynctl_reg_spacing** – provide addresses
-        > of GLINT_DYN_CTL registers to be used for runtime
-        > configuration of the allocated vectors.*
+  2. ***dynctl_reg_start, dynctl_reg_spacing*** – provide addresses of GLINT_DYN_CTL registers to be used for runtime configuration of the allocated vectors.*

-    3.  ***itrn_reg_start, itrn_reg_spacing** – provide addresses of
-        > GLINT_ITR_x registers to be used for runtime throttling
-        > configuration of the allocated vectors.*
+  3. ***itrn_reg_start, itrn_reg_spacing*** – provide addresses of GLINT_ITR_x registers to be used for runtime throttling configuration of the allocated vectors.

-3. IDPF to map TX and RX queues to already allocated vectors by using
-    > “VIRTCHNL_OP_MAP_QUEUE_VECTOR” opcode 111 by providing TX and RX
-    > queues and vector information.
-Command structure is organized in
-    > queue map chunks, each one of them defined as follows:
+3. IDPF to map TX and RX queues to already allocated vectors by using “VIRTCHNL_OP_MAP_QUEUE_VECTOR” opcode 111 by providing TX and RX queues and vector information.
+Command structure is organized in queue map chunks, each one of them defined as follows:
   1. ***queue_id, queue_type –*** provide Queue information.

-    2.  *** vector_id, itr_idx –*** vector information to map specified
+  2. *** vector_id, itr_idx –*** vector information to map specified queue to.
-        > queue to.

 After IPDF completed its vectors’ allocation and mapping activities and got all its register information for runtime vector manipulation, it can